yemoalakija/Blog/README.md

 * [psycopg2](https://pypi.org/project/psycopg2/) - Psycopg is the most popular PostgreSQL database adapter for the Python programming language.
 * [PyJWT](https://pypi.org/project/PyJWT/) - A Python implementation of RFC 7519.
 * [pylint-django-2.5.3](https://pypi.org/project/pylint-django/) - A Pylint plugin for improving code analysis when analysing code using Django.
-* [pylint-plugin-utils-0.7](https://pypi.org/project/pylint-plugin-utils/) - This is not a direct Pylint plugin, but rather a set of tools and functions used by other plugins such as pylint-django.
-* [python3-openid](https://pypi.org/project/python3-openid/) - OpenID support for modern servers and consumers.
-* [pytz](https://pypi.org/project/pytz/) - This is a set of Python packages to support use of the OpenID decentralized identity system in your application, update to Python 3
 * [requests-oauhlib](https://pypi.org/project/requests-oauthlib/) - P    rovides first-class OAuth library support for Requests.
 * [sqlparse](https://pypi.org/project/sqlparse/) - sqlparse is a non-validating SQL parser for Python.
 It provides support for parsing, splitting and formatting SQL statements.
 * [cryptography-3.3.23](https://pypi.org/project/cryptography/3.3/) - Cryptography is a package which provides cryptographic recipes and primitives to Python developers.